dreonic/NTU-SC3000-Cartpole/README.md

-# Balancing a Pole on a Cart: Tutorial and Sample code.
+# Balancing a Pole on a Cart

-To run the sample code, open the ipynb file in your browser and click "Open in Colab".
+To run the code, open the ipynb file in your browser and click "Open in Colab".